 1. Adidas X 17+ Pure Speed

 At #1 it’s the Adidas X 17+ Pure Speed, costing around $115 (2018 July), not bad value for money just over Puma Future 18.1.
-These boots are worn by the famous Mohamed Salah from Liverpool FC who is proving he is a true world class footballer.
+These boots are worn by the famous Mohamed Salah from Liverpool FC who is proving he is a true world-class footballer.
 So many things I love about these boots.
-These are actually my personal favourite boots from the three stripes (Adidas to be exact).
-The design, the colour, the weight, the technology, the fit, the comfort, the upper materials.
-Honestly these are some of the best youth soccer cleats around which makes them the overall perfect boot.
-There’s really no negatives about these but if you guys want a little cheaper soccer cleats with similar qualities, you can get a 17.1, the 17.3 or the 17.4.
+These are actually my personal favorite boots from the three stripes (Adidas to be exact).
+The design, the color, the weight, the technology, the fit, the comfort, the upper materials.
+Honestly, these are some of the best youth soccer cleats around which makes them the overall perfect boot.
+There’s really no negatives about these but if you guys want a little cheaper soccer cleats with similar qualities, you can get a 17.1, the 17.3, or the 17.4.

 2. Puma Future 18.1